Simon Kuznets: Kuznets curve

 Among his several observations which sparked important theoretical research programs was the Kuznets curve, an inverted U-shaped relation between income inequality and economic growth (1955, 1963).
 In poor countries, economic growth increased the income disparity between rich and poor people.
 In wealthier countries, economic growth narrowed the difference.
 By noting patterns of income inequality in developed and underdeveloped countries, he proposed that as countries experienced economic growth, the income inequality first increases and then decreases.
 The reasoning was that in order to experience growth, countries had to shift from agricultural to industrial sectors.
 While there was little variation in the agricultural income, industrialization led to large differences in income.
 Additionally, as economies experienced growth, mass education provided greater opportunities which decreased the inequality and the lower income portion of the population gained political power to change governmental policies.
 He also discovered the patterns in savings-income behavior which launched the life-cycle-permanent-income hypothesis of Modigliani and Friedman.
 He conducted his research for many years and finally published his findings in 1963.

 Historical and economic works of the 1970s

 In his historical and economic studies of the 1970s, Kuznets expressed the idea of an interaction between science and technology (innovations), and institutional shifts, as well as the role of factors external to the economy, such as those caused by the moral and political climate in society, and their impact on the progress and results of economic growth.

-Kuznets was awarded by the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (aka, the Nobel Prize in Economics) in 1971 "for his empirically founded interpretation of economic growth which has led to new and deepened insight into the economic and social structure and process of development".